 The next time when you’re waiting for something today, read something—your laptop, the newspaper on the end table, the New York Times on your phone, whatever.
 Be intentional with your time.
 Become a better student of the world; don’t just let someone else understand all those governmental, international words.
 Know just a little bit more today about the world in which you live than you did yesterday.
 And then do it again tomorrow.

-I hesitate to give you take-away links, because I want you to find something yourself.
-Plus, this benediction will ring true a year from now, too, and the globe will have shifted a bit then.
+I hesitate to give you take-away links because I want you to find something yourself.
+Plus, this will ring true a year from now, too, and the globe will have shifted.
 So go, find something.
 And learn.
-We need people who care beyond their four walls—I nominate US to do the job.
+We need people who care beyond their four walls—I nominate you and me to do the job.